malcommac/SwiftDate/README.md

 * Swift 2.2 use version 3.0.8 in CocoaPods

 ## Credits & License
-SwiftDate is owned and maintained by [Daniele Margutti](http://www.danielemargutti.com/) along with main contribution of [https://github.com/Hout](Jeroen Houtzager).
+SwiftDate is owned and maintained by [Daniele Margutti](http://www.danielemargutti.com/) along with main contribution of [Jeroen Houtzager](https://github.com/Hout).

-As open source creation any help is welcome too!
+As open source creation any help is welcome!
+We need translations for [SwiftDate.bundle](https://github.com/malcommac/SwiftDate/tree/master/src/Support/SwiftDate.bundle).
+Help us with a pull request!

 The code of this library is licensed under MIT License; you can use it in commercial products without any limitation.